bondarukoleh/html_css_playground/html5_the_missing_manual/info/new_markup.md

 Humble < div > (division) — is the cornerstone of nearly every modern web page. \
 Using < div > elements, you can slice an HTML document into headers, side panels, navigation bars, etc. Add different CSS formatting, turn these sections into bordered boxes or shaded columns, and place each one exactly where it belongs.
-This < div >-and-style technique is straightforward, powerful, and flexible, but it’s not transparent.
+This < div > - and style technique is straightforward, powerful, and flexible, but it’s not transparent.
+With their help, you can give your pages a clean, logical structure and prepare for a future of browsers, search engines, and assistive devices.

 ##### Introducing the Semantic Elements
 To improve the structure of your web pages, you need HTML5’s semantic elements. \